DewGew/Domoticz-Google-Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]

-**Additional context**
+**Additional context, screenshot**
-Add any other context about the problem here.
+Add any other context or screenshot about the problem here.